Charlie Blackmon Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Mets pitching staff ranks 17th in MLB.
+- The Mets pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Mets have the 21st-ranked team ERA across all MLB pitching staffs (4.57).
+- The Mets' 4.69 team ERA ranks 24th across all league pitching staffs.

-- Verlander (2-2 with a 3.60 ERA and 20 strikeouts in 25 2/3 innings pitched) gets the start for the Mets, his fifth of the season.
+- Megill (5-3) gets the starting nod for the Mets in his 11th start of the season.
+He's put together a 4.32 ERA in 50 2/3 innings pitched, with 40 strikeouts.

-- In his most recent time out on Sunday against the Cleveland Guardians, the right-hander threw eight innings, giving up one earned run while surrendering three hits.
+- In his last appearance on Tuesday against the Chicago Cubs, the righty threw 3 2/3 innings, giving up four earned runs while surrendering six hits.

-- In four games this season, the 40-year-old has amassed an ERA of 3.60, with 7.2 strikeouts per nine innings.
-Opponents are hitting .198 against him.
+- The 27-year-old has put up an ERA of 4.32, with 7.2 strikeouts per nine innings, in 10 games this season.
+Opponents are hitting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.